A man wearing a suit outside of a office building.

 • Develop an appropriate retirement investment strategy based on your current situation

-• Provide a complimentary review – your membership entitles you to talk with one of our financial advisors; it's always a good idea to get a second opinion when your future is at stake
+• Provide a complimentary review – as a member of the credit union you are entitled to talk with one of our financial advisors; it's always a good idea to get a second opinion when your future is at stake.

 Not NCUA/NCUSIF Insured